 Your vehicle's components need protection from dirt, road damage, rust, corrosion and fuel and combustion by-products.
 Protective components include filters and fluids.

 Most of the fluids in your vehicle are there to keep the vehicle running smoothly and to protect the vehicle from corrosion, damage or harmful contaminants.
 These fluids need to be changed regularly in order to continue protecting your vehicle.

 For example, motor oil lubricates your engine; that keeps it running well, but it also contains detergents and other additives that clean your engine and protect it from corrosion.
 Your vehicle's engine was engineered for best performance with a specific weight and type of motor oil.
-Brooklyn Park drivers should always be careful to use the right motor oil for their engine.
+PRINCETON drivers should always be careful to use the right motor oil for their engine.

 Over time, the additives in motor oil are depleted, and the oil becomes contaminated by dirt, water and waste gases from combustion.
 So in order to keep your engine clean and to continue to protect it from corrosion, the oil has to be changed periodically.

 Over time, your vehicle's systems will get dirty and parts will wear down.
 Cleaning dirty systems and replacing worn parts will improve the efficiency of your vehicle, which is usually measured in terms of and power output.

 For example, your fuel system components gradually get clogged up with gum and varnish from gasoline.
 This restricts fuel flow, which lowers your engine's efficiency.
 Gas mileage drops as a result.
 Cleaning your fuel system will restore and improve gas mileage.